 - Expensify is directing charitable funds to assist families receiving SNAP.
 Find instructions on how to receive a reimbursement here: https://www.expensify.org/hunger

-- Colorado Springs Food Rescue is offering weekly no-cost grocery distribution programs Tuesday through Friday beginning at 3:00pm., and Saturdays beginning at 1:00pm.
-More information is available on their website including information regarding student resources: http://www.coloradospringsfoodrescue.org/resources-covid19
+- Colorado Springs Food Rescue is offering weekly no-cost grocery distribution programs Tuesday through Thursday beginning at 3:00pm., and Saturdays beginning at 12:00pm.
+Information may change, so check for updates on their website including information regarding student resources: http://www.coloradospringsfoodrescue.org/resources-covid19

 - Care and Share has provided updated guidance for SNAP applications and assistance as follows: